alikhaled97/Category/README.md

 ```
 3. On your local machine type:
 ```
-cat .ssh/linuxcourse.pub
+cat .ssh/id_rsa.pub
-#Then copy the key
+Then copy the key
 ```

 4. Go back to your virtual machine and type: